The High Commissioner

 aka Nobody Runs Forever (1968)

-Rod Taylor plays Scobie Malone, an Australian detective from the Outback who
+Rod Taylor plays Scobie Malone, an Australian detective who

 is sent to London to arrest the Australian high commissioner for the murder of